tobermory/RTX-make-gcc/README.md

 here has to include `RTX/Config` in CPPFLAGS.
 If I remove the `#include RTX_Config.h` from these files, RTX will still build from source.
-The forced inclusion of RTX/Config in CPPFLAGS exacerbates the issue of recognizing that `RTX_Config.h` is really a end-user responsibility.
+The forced inclusion of RTX/Config in CPPFLAGS exacerbates the issue of recognizing that `RTX_Config.h` is really an end-user responsibility.
 I concede that it lives in a 'Config' directory, which highlights it as different from other .h files, but it is still referenced by the core RTX sources (which are all those except